Need Professional Help? Talk to an Estate Planning Attorney.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon was one of just a few states to allow terminally ill patients to legally end their lives.

-Missouri's 2024 Death With Dignity Act
+Missouri's 2025 Marilyn Teitelbaum Death With Dignity Act

-This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Missouri's proposed law.
+This article first clarifies some confusing language related to medical aid in dying laws and then sets out some things Missourians can do to bring a death with dignity law to their state.

-Death With Dignity, Assisted Suicide, Right to Die: What's In a Name?
+Death With Dignity, Medical Aid in Dying, Assisted Suicide, Right to Die: What's the Difference?

 "Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
 In fact, Missouri's proposed law states that terminating one's life under the law is not suicide.
-(See HB1903, Section 191.2495.)
+(See HB453, Section 191.2495.)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.